Universal Health Care in Different Countries, Pros and Cons of Each

 In 2016, health care cost 9.6 percent of Australia's gross domestic product.
 The per capita cost was US$4,798.
-The OECD reported that 22.4 percent of patients reported a wait time of more than four weeks to see a specialist.
+The Organization for Economic Cooperation and Development disclosed that 22.4 percent of patients reported a wait time of more than four weeks to see a specialist.
 On the other hand, only 7.8 percent of patients skipped medications because the cost was too high.
 In 2015, the Australian life expectancy was 84.5 years.

 Canada: Canada has a single-payer system.
 The government pays for services provided by a private delivery system.
 The government pays for 70 percent of care.
 Private supplemental insurance pays for vision, dental care, and prescription drugs.
 Hospitals are publicly funded.
 They provide free care to all residents regardless of the ability to pay.
 The government keeps hospitals on a fixed budget to control costs.
 It reimburses doctors at a fee-for-service rate.
 It negotiates bulk prices for prescription medicine.